my-rubber-toe/IReNE-Database/README.md

             - eventEndDate: <String>  Date when the event ended, it has to have the following format: 'YYYY-MM-DD'.
                 - eventEndDate attribute follows this regex: '[0-9][0-9][0-9][0-9]-[0-9][0-9]-[0-9][0-9]'
                 - min_length: 9, max_length: 11, required
-EmbeddedDocument Class for Section.
+10. EmbeddedDocument Class for Section.
-    These are going to be the body of the Document Case.
+    - These are going to be the body of the Document Case.
-        List of attributes:
+        - List of attributes:
             - secTitle: <String>  Section's title.
                 - min_length: 1, max_length: 100, required
             - content: <String>  Section's body.
                 - min_length: 1, required
-EmbeddedDocument Class for Location.
+11. EmbeddedDocument Class for Location.
-        These are going to be the body of the Document Case.
+    - These are going to be the body of the Document Case.
-        An EmbeddedDocument is a Document Class that is defined inside another document.
-        This one is going to be defined, and stored inside the DocumentCase Class.
-        The reason for this technique is that the Location Class has its own schema.
-        List of attributes:
+        - List of attributes:
             - address: <String>  Location's address.
                 - min_length: 1, required
             - latitude: <Number>  Location's latitude.